Badger Creek

 Educational outcomes in Badger Creek fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.8%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common, at 10.2%, followed by graduate diplomas (3.0%) and postgraduate qualifications (2.6%).
+Bachelor degrees are the most common at 10.2%, followed by graduate diplomas (3.0%) and postgraduate qualifications (2.6%).
 Vocational credentials are prevalent, with 41.3% of residents aged 15+ holding them, including advanced diplomas (9.7%) and certificates (31.6%).
-A total of 24.8% of the population is actively engaged in formal education, with 9.4% in primary, 6.8% in secondary, and 2.5% in tertiary education.
+A total of 24.8% of the population is actively engaged in formal education, comprising 9.4% in primary, 6.8% in secondary, and 2.5% in tertiary education.

 A substantial 24.8% of the population actively pursues formal education.
 This includes 9.4% in primary education, 6.8% in secondary education, and 2.5% pursuing tertiary education.